1. Purpose of Policy

 4.5.5 The Vice-Chancellor and President will establish advisory committees to advise the Executive on specific matters.

-4.5.6 The Vice-Chancellor and President will approve managerial policy designed to support strategic intent, articulate operational imperatives and outline principles for administrative activities.
+4.5.6 The Vice-Chancellor and President will approve operational policy designed to support strategic intent, articulate operational imperatives and outline principles for administrative activities.

 4.5.7 In accordance with the Fraud and Corruption Control – Governing Policy, the Vice-Chancellor and President has ultimate responsibility for all matters relating to fraud, including its prevention and detection and ensuring that appropriate and effective internal controls systems are in place.